← Transmissions

 What exactly is a migration?

 Imagine moving your physical store from one location to another.
-You take your products, your customer files, your sales history... but you reorganize everything differently, with better shelving and an optimized layout.
-A Shopify migration is exactly that, a digital version.
+You take your products, your customer files, your sales history... but you reorganize everything differently, with better shelving and optimized layout.
+A Shopify migration is exactly that, digital version.

-The right time to take the leap
+The right time to take the plunge

 Several signs should alert you.
 Perhaps your current platform requires constant updates that tie up your developer?
-Or your traffic is exploding but your site is struggling to handle peak loads?
+Or your traffic is exploding, but your site is struggling to handle peak loads?
 Some e-merchants also find themselves blocked in their international expansion, due to a lack of native multi-currency or multi-language features.

 Shopify migration also becomes necessary when your technical costs become disproportionate.
 Between hosting, licenses, paid plugins, and maintenance, some solutions quickly become more expensive than Shopify, without offering its advantages.